9.3 Algae Growth and Reaction Conditions

 Mixing is another factor that influences the growth of algae.
 Agitation or circulation is needed to mix algal cultures.
 An agitator is used for deep photo reactor systems.
 Paddle wheels are used for open pond systems.
 And pump circulation is used for a photo-tube system.

 There are particular steps for algal biodiesel production.
-Figure 10.8 shows the processing steps for algae production in biodiesel production.
-The first step is the cultivation of algae, which includes site selection, algal culture selection and process optimization.
-Process optimization includes design of the bioreactor and necessary components for algal cell growth (nutrients, light, and mass transfer).
+The figure below shows the processing steps for algae production in biodiesel production.
+The first step is the cultivation of algae, which includes site selection, algal culture selection, and process optimization.
+Process optimization includes the design of the bioreactor and necessary components for algal cell growth (nutrients, light, and mass transfer).
 Once the algae grow to the necessary level, the algae are harvested.
 The biomass must first be processed in order to dewater, thicken, and dry the algae in order to extract the oil that will then be processed into biodiesel.
 The biomass process differs depending on the method of oil extraction and biodiesel production.
 You primarily learned about transesterification to make biodiesel in Lesson 9, but there are other processes being researched and developed.